BBrud/AMAZING-MAZES/README.md

 # AMAZING-MAZES
 My first program, that works properly...sort of.

-All you need to do to get it to work in ensure you have the following python libraries installed.
+All you need to do to get it to work is ensure you have the following Python3 libraries installed.

 - PIL
 - sys